Remaining-data-free Machine Unlearning by Suppressing Sample Contribution: Experiment Details

 \subsection{Hyper-parameters}

-For MU-Mis, we optimize the pretrained model under\textbf{ model.eval() } mode with \textbf{vanilla SGD} without momentum for ResNet-18 and Adam for ViT.
+For \textbf{MU-Mis}, we optimize the pretrained model under\textbf{ model.eval() } mode with \textbf{vanilla SGD} without momentum for ResNet-18 and Adam for ViT.
 For only the forgetting data are used in MU-Mis, we must freeze the batch norm layers to avoid spoiling the remaining data.
 We use batch size of 256 for MU-Mis across all the experiments with ResNet-18 and batch size of 32 with ViT.
+In random subset unlearning, the target class $c^\prime$ is fixed as 1 to facilitate unlearning.
 We report the learning rate $\eta$ and stopping threshold $\delta$ used in different settings in Table~\ref{tab:hyper-mumis} for reproducibility.

 For each baseline, We perform grid search to find the best hyper-parameters in each setting.
 The hyper-parameter sweep range for each method is presented in Table~\ref{tab:hyper-range}.
 The hyper-parameters used for all the methods in sequential full class and sub-class tasks are shown in Table~\ref{tab:hyper-seq-full} and Table~\ref{tab:hyper-seq-sub}.
 For all the methods, we fix batch size as 256 for ResNet-18 and 64 for ViT unless otherwise stated in hyper-parameter ranges.
-For AN, BT, BE and BS, we use constant learning rate.
-For fine-tune based methods, e.g. FT, EU-k and CF-k as well as SCRUB and SalUn, we use cosine scheduler.
-For EU-k and CF-k, we freeze 3 block parameters of ResNet-18, and randomly initialize the parameters for EU-k.
+For BT, we use constant learning rate.
+For fine-tune based methods, e.g. FT, as well as SCRUB and SalUn, we use cosine scheduler.
 We fix temperature$=1$, alpha $=0.5$, gamma $=0.99$, weight decay $=5\times10^{-4}$ for SCRUB.
 We fix weight decay $=5\times10^{-4}$ for DUCK and SCAR.
-For SSD and JiT, we will narrow the hyper-parameter range and perform more delicate sweep according to performance for each dataset.